 Kids at that age would have a difficult time learning about different clothing materials

-Grabbing clothes from their closet to match what is displayed on the screen
+4. Running to grab real clothes from their closet and matching them to the screen

 We decided to add a screen as it helps kids better visualize the clothing items they choose.
 Since kids aged 3-5 are still unable to read, providing visual and audio cues is important.